vACDM/docs/docs/policies/data-policy.md

 ### 3.5 Archiving

-Backups of vACDM Databases are created for maintenance purporses and to protect against inadvertent data loss.
+Backups of vACDM Databases are created for maintenance purposes and to protect against inadvertent data loss.
 Access to backups is heavily restricted.

 ## (4) Transparency